REGoth-project/BsZenLib/README.md

 manager.
 Ubuntu 18.04+ is known to ship recent enough versions, older distros do not and installing from source may be necessary.

+On Windows, just double-click on `build.bat`.
+It will manage everything automatically.

 Dependencies on Windows are best managed using [vcpkg](https://github.com/Microsoft/vcpkg), you can find instructions on how to build it on the official repository.
 Once vcpkg is installed, you should install the following packages `physfs glm libsquish` by running